2 Cookin Mamas

 2. Add dry ingredients to the liquid ingredients and mix until incorporated.

-3. Place all nuts, candies, and fruit in a large bowl.
+3. Place all nuts, candies, fruit, and coconut in a large bowl.
 Sprinkle in flour.

 4. Stir to coat.
 This will help them remain separated in the batter.